 Marguerite in Church (1865) is one of Tissot’s early works, when as a young artist he imitated the work of the popular Belgian painter Hendrik Leys (1815 –1869).
 Leys’ painting, The Trental Mass of Berthal de Haze – replete with numerous characters enacting a historical drama against a detailed architectural background – won a gold medal at the 1855 Paris International Exhibition.

 In 1859, Tissot traveled to Antwerp, augmenting his art education by taking lessons in Leys’ studio.
-Of the six paintings by Tissot accepted for the 1861 Salon, three were based on Goethe’s Faust: The Meeting of Faust and Marguerite, Faust and Marguerite in the Garden, and Marguerite at the Service.
+Of the six paintings by Tissot accepted for the Salon in 1861, three were based on Goethe’s Faust: The Meeting of Faust and Marguerite, Faust and Marguerite in the Garden, and Marguerite at the Service.
 Tissot had imitated Leys’ fifteenth-century costumes, historical architecture and meticulous details.

 A critic of these medieval scenes wrote, “Stop thief!
 Leys could shout to the Tissot painting; he took my individuality, my skin, like a thief at night carries off a piece of clothing left on a chair.”
 It wasn’t until 1864, with Two Sisters and Portrait of Mlle.
 L.L. that Tissot began to paint modern subjects, but he continued to paint medieval scenes for another year or two as well.